 You don’t need to be a fearless gladiator defeating your fears, you need to be an explorer, who seeks to understand and get closer to what you fear.

 Just one tiny step, one act of defiance.

 For example, if you want to achieve your goal to be self-employed, don’t quit your job (that’s wreckless), instead, go on Pinterest or Google and look up possible work from home options.
 It’s just a Google search, but you’re flirting with your fear.
 “Ohhh, self-employed, you might be safe after all” *bats eyelashes*

-And the magical part of all of this is that every time you take a tiny step, a closer look at what you’re afraid of, your learning that there’s nothing to be afraid of.
-You’re telling yourself that you’re okay!
+And the magical part of all of this is that every time you take a tiny step, a closer look at what you’re afraid of, you’re learning that there’s nothing to be afraid of.
+You’re teaching yourself that you’re okay!
 That you’re safe!

 No big risks required – no letters of registration or big grand gestures.